1977 Buffalo mayoral election: General election

 Eve's victory brought out acts of racist aggression against him and his family, as a cross was burned on his front lawn and his family was subjected to threatening telephone calls.

 After losing the primary Griffin became the Conservative Party's nominee; third-placed primary finisher Foschio also threatened to enter the general election.
-Eve was supported by Erie County Democratic Chairman Joseph Crangle, who hoped to prevent a third Democrat, such as Foschio, from running in the general election by endorsing Eve publicly, but Eve campaigned without Crangle's backing or the Democratic Party's.
+Eve was supported by Erie County Democratic Committee Chairman Joseph F. Crangle, who hoped to prevent a third Democrat, such as Foschio, from running in the general election by endorsing Eve publicly, but Eve campaigned without Crangle's backing or the Democratic Party's.
 Eve spurned Crangle's endorsement because he saw the endorsement as associating himself with the Crangle machine.
 He subsequently distanced himself from Crangle by announcing that he was not supporting the chairman's bid for re-election in 1978.

 Griffin went on to win the general election by a ten percent margin over Eve, beating him and Republican candidate John J. Phelan.